Giving Human Relevance to Digital Transformation

 There is no space or time for continued wait and see skepticism or the “we’ve tried this before” mentality.
 There is no room for not embracing the new, or for no willingness to prototype small and rapidly to experiment and fail.
 There is a competitive advantage for the early adopters and risk takers.

-Make the decision and commitment to lead the digital transformation.
+Make the decision and commitment to lead the digital transformation and manage the risks.
 It may be the only strategy you have to focus on to make the difference.
+More about Challenges of Digital Transformation in Manufacturing

 This article was written by Alba Contreras Rodriguez, the President of Focus on Solution.
 She is recognized as a strategic Global Operations and Management Executive with a proven history of building high-performance teams and leading sophisticated manufacturing and service organizations.
 Originally this article was published here.